sukhjinderM786/cfdev-task-clean/readme.md

 - Using a linter and code formatter before you Pull Request
 - Using a security checking tool before you Pull Request
+- Making good choices in using 3rd-party libraries (if and where appropriate).

 ### Submitting your assignment